mjq11302010044/Real-CE/README.md

 After downloading the pth files, you need to place the files in `<ROOT>/basicsr/metrics/` for weights loading.

-Run the evaluation for RRDB
+Run the evaluation for RRDB:

 ```
 bash test_RRDB_RealCEx4.sh
 ```

-Run the training code for RRDB
+Run the training code for RRDB:

 ```
 bash train_RRDB_RealCEx4.sh